 Regulations in this booklet may be changed by emergency order at any time.
-If an inseason change has been made by emergency order, follow the inseason regulation regulatory change; inseason regulatory changes prevail over the regulations listed in this booklet.
-Any such changes can be found by contacting ADF&G Sport Fish Offices or online at the ADF&G website.
-You can sign up to receive emergency orders and advisory announcements via email at www.wefishak.alaska.gov.
+If an inseason change has been made by emergency order for the species when and where you plan to fish, follow the inseason regulation; inseason regulatory changes prevail over the regulations listed in this booklet.
+All such changes can be found by contacting any ADF&G Sport Fish Office or online at the ADF&G website.

+You can sign up to receive emergency order notifications via email.
+Visit: www.wefishak.alaska.gov for more information.